 Welcome to Acorns and Chestnuts, our teachers are Miss Johnson (EYFS Lead and F2 teacher) and Mrs Hetherington (F1 teacher).
-Our teaching assistants are Mrs Armstrong, Mrs Moody, Mrs Edwards and Mrs Ellis.
+Our teaching assistants are Miss Ward, Mrs Moody, Mrs Edwards, Mrs Ellis and Miss Sung.

 We are always very busy learning in Acorns and Chestnuts and we know that our parents understand how important it is for children to carry on learning at home in order for us to complete the EYFS curriculum.
 Take a look at our Class blog to see our latest projects and sign up to your child’s Dojo account to be able to follow our Class story and see ways you can help consolidate your child’s learning.

 In Chestnuts children build on their prior F1 knowledge to develop characteristics of an effective learner as well as the 7 areas of the EYFS curriculum.
 Children primarily learn through carefully planned play based activities in the indoor and outdoor environment.
 Staff then gauge the children’s interests and next steps in learning in order to plan further adult led group opportunities.

 One of the key things we teach children is phonics!
 Phonics introduces children to reading and writing by sounding out/segmenting and blending words together.
 By the end of nursery children should have completed phase one of phonics, throughout their time in Chestnuts they will be learning phases two – four of the letters and sounds document.
 To help your child carry on this learning at home the website phonicsplay.co.uk has lots of useful games to support their learning in school.
 Click the link below to access the site.
 Ask a member of staff in Acorns or Chestnuts which phase your child is currently working on.